• Skip to main content

 • How to Cut Acorn Squash

-• How to Make Roasted Acorn Squash with Maple Browned Butter
+• Roasted Acorn Squash with Maple Browned Butter

-Roasted acorn squash is one of my favorite seasonal side dish recipes.
+Roasted acorn squash is one of my favorite seasonal sides.
 It’s great for weeknight dinners because it cooks quickly and there’s no need to peel it.
 (Three cheers for edible skin!)
-However, it’s also a lovely addition to more upgraded holiday spreads too.

-The most common form of acorn squash you’ll find at most grocery stores is mostly green hued with spots of orange.
+The most common acorn squash you’ll find at commercial grocery stores is mostly green hued with spots of orange.
 You might also find white acorn squash!
-For these images I used golden acorn squash (aptly named for its uniformly orange coloring) from my local co-op, which aren’t common in chain stores, but equally tasty.
+For this recipe I used golden acorn squash (aptly named for its uniformly orange coloring).

 Feel free to use any variety of acorn squash you can get your hands on.
-Fresh is best, since acorn squash is one of the most perishable winter squash types.
-When purchasing, select squash that are 1-3 pounds, feel “heavy”, and have dull (unwaxed) skin.
+Fresh is best, since acorn squash is one of the most perishable types of winter squash.
+Select squash that are 1-3 pounds, feel “heavy”, and have dull skin.

 How to Cut Acorn Squash